 Ramon Novarro was born in the Mexican plateau city of Victoria de Durango, in 1899.
 He was a life-long Roman Catholic and three of his sisters, Guadalupe, Rosa, and Leonor, joined Convents and became nuns.

-The conflict between his personal life, his desires, his passion, and his religion—in early twentieth-century Hollywood—were troublesome for Novorro for the duration of his career and for MGM studio head, Louis B. Mayer.
-Mayer offered time after time, to set Novarro up in a sham marriage.
+The conflict between his personal life, his desires, his passion, and his religion—in early twentieth-century Hollywood—were troublesome for Novarro for the duration of his career and for MGM studio head, Louis B. Mayer.
+Mayer offered time after time, to set Navarro up in a sham marriage.
 At the time, those arrangements were called lavender marriages.
 Time after time, Novarro declined to entertain the concept.

 During his MGM career, Novarro had a much greater interest than appearing socially correct in Hollywood.
 His consuming interest was his personal secretary and intimate companion, Louis Samuel.
 Ramon Novarro originally built the Los Feliz house for Samuel on extremely large and very private grounds.

 After starring in the MGM silent classic, Ben Hur, Ramon Novarro was at the top of his game.
 Even by Hollywood standards, he was becoming very, very wealthy—and as his wealth grew, he learned that Samuel was embezzling from him.
 Their relationship ended.

 Novarro took over the house.
 And, in 1932 he moved in.